Dilapidations & Disrepair in Commercial Leases - Unpicking the Tricky Issues

 - Why not all 'disrepair' needs to be repaired: Janet Reger v Tiree

-- Practical remedies to ensure compliance by both landlords and tenants: Jervise v Harris; Lee-Parker v Izzett
+- Practical remedies to ensure compliance by both landlords and tenants: Jervis v Harris; Lee-Parker v Izzett; Blue Manchester

 Recording of live sessions: Soon after the Learn Live session has taken place you will be able to go back and access the recording - should you wish to revisit the material discussed.